 Introduction

-react-access-engine is a unified, type-safe access control library for React that combines RBAC, ABAC, policy engine, feature flags, A/B experiments, plan gating, remote config, and a plugin system into a single tree-shakeable package.
+react-access-engine is a unified, type-safe access control library for React.js, Next.js, and Node.js that combines RBAC, ABAC, policy engine, feature flags, A/B experiments, plan gating, remote config, and a plugin system into a single tree-shakeable package.

 Why react-access-engine?